theshivamgiri/Mastercard_virtual_intern/README.md

 # Mastercard_virtual_intern
 As a fresher this was a wholesome experience, completing virtual intern as an Advisor &amp; consulting services.
 # Skill Gained:
-CRITICAL THINKING
+CRITICAL THINKING,
-DATA ANALYSIS
+DATA ANALYSIS,
-STRATEGIC COMMUNICATION
+STRATEGIC COMMUNICATION,
 STRATEGIC PLANNING

 I just completed Mastercard's Advisors & Consulting Services on Forage.
 In the simulation I: